-Many people think that because they read in a book that recovery will make them “happy, joyous and free,” their life will suddenly turn into a Norman Rockwell painting and Little John will wish everyone a “Good night” at the end of the day.
+Many people think that because they read in a book that recovery will make them “happy, joyous and free,” their life will suddenly turn into a Norman Rockwell painting.
 That way of thinking can be very dangerous.
-What happens when life’s normal winding road hits?
-Is something wrong with me if I am not “happy, joyous and free” all the time?
+What happens when life’s normal winding road takes a sharp curve?
+Is something wrong with you if you are not “happy, joyous and free” all the time?

 Joy is something that lies within.
-It is the truth that no matter what comes my way, I can face it with a sense of joy and peace that God is in control.
+It remains steady, regardless of emotional ups and downs.
+Joy is having peace in the truth that no matter what comes your way, you can face it with calmness and strength.

-Emotional sobriety for me is learning how to experience life and its emotional ups and downs and just be present for them.
+Emotional sobriety is learning how to experience life and its emotional ups and downs with presence, steadiness, and an underlying sense of ease.